skylerdegrote/gift-tracker/README.md

 # Gift Tracker Application
-An application that allows you to keep track of what people want for gifts at different holidays and occasions, what you've purchased, and has other features as well
+An application that allows you to keep track of what people want for gifts at different holidays and occasions, what you've purchased and more

 ### Feature Plan
 * Picture Upload